How to understand the language of the Bible.

 A feel for the context

 We need to get a feel for the context.
 We need to see the types of literature contained in the Bible, the way it uses poetic language, the way it gives commands and relates history and predicts the future.

 To help us in our reading, a simple introduction to the Bible can be helpful.
-Perhaps you might be able to buy one of the books listed below at your local Christian bookstore, or read them at a library.
-These short, easy-to-read paperbacks have been designed for beginning Bible students.
+Perhaps you might be able to buy one of the books listed below, or read them at a library.
+These easy-to-read paperbacks have been designed for beginning Bible students.